phalcon-orphanage/docs/en/views.md

 <a name='disabling-view'></a>
 ### Disabling the view
-If your controller doesn't produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing:
+If your controller does not produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing:

 ```php
 <?php